 Our laboratory is defining the extensive network of ER-resident ubiquitination machinery, their functions and relationship to organelle homeostasis.
 Of particular interest are ubiquitin-related candidates that sensitise proteasome inhibitor-resistant model cell lines, as they may reflect alternative points for apoptotic entry.
 ER homeostasis mechanisms represent potentially valuable targets for therapeutic strategies to induce stress and cause cell death in MM.
 From our insight into the ubiquitination mechanisms at the ER, we are in search of those essential components whose disruption is able to induce ER stress and cell death and may represent new targets for therapeutic intervention.

-Associate Professor and CRUK Senior Research Fellow
+Professor of Cell Biology and CRUK Senior Research Fellow

 My lab investigates how eukaryotic cells sense, respond to and resolve cellular stress through the mechanisms of protein quality control that ensure proteome fidelity.
 Cellular stress is a hallmark of cancers (e.g. multiple myeloma, prostrate, breast) and many other diseases and the integrated processes overseeing protein folding and degradation are essential for transformed cells to withstand the atypical and adverse conditions brought about by disease.
 We have a long-standing interest in the protein quality control mechanisms at work in the endoplasmic reticulum (ER) and, specifically, the molecular machinery and substrates of ER-associated degradation (ERAD); a multifaceted process responsible for clearing misfolded and surplus proteins from the ER through the ubiquitin-proteasome system.